rpeszek/my-blogs/posts/2022-03-13-ts-types-part6.md

 Simple: Low effort to reason about (e.g. code written in that language).
 There is no free lunch, to get simplicity you need to accept that things will not be easy.
 Simplicity is about ability to reason about things and as such is closely related to all other bullet points in this post.
-IMO, the popularity of easy and the unpopularity of simple are a systemic problem in programming and elsewhere.
+IMO, the popularity of easy and the unpopularity of simple are a systemic problem in today's programming and elsewhere.

 I consider TS to be complex (the opposite of simple).
 I devoted [_add_blank_target Part 3](2022-01-03-ts-types-part3.html) to explaining why.

+On some basic level, simplicity is associated with strictness.
+Flexibility seems to cause complexity.  _Flow's exact_ objects are strict and much simpler than objects with subtyping.
+There are many modern concepts that we are still trying to figure out, e.g. dependent types
+(Idris, Agda, Coq), linear types (Rust, Haskell v.9, Idris 2).
+At this moment these concepts should probably be filed under very strict and very complex.
+I have a feeling than 5 years I will consider them less complex than subtyping (see current [_add_blank_target subtyping](https://doc.rust-lang.org/nomicon/subtyping.html) doc from Rust).

 One aspect critical to simplicity that is _easy_ to explain and one that we have not discussed yet is _totality_.